shinyay/google-cloud-profiler-gs/README.md

 To enable heap profiling for **Java 11 and higher**, set `-cprof_enable_heap_sampling=true`.
 Heap profiling isn't supported for Java 10 and lower.

+#### Agent Logging
+The profiling agent can report logging information with `-logtostderr`

+- `-logtostderr`: Enable writing logs to standard error

 ### Containerize App with Agent
 We can containerize Java Agent with **Dockerfile** and **Jib**.